floriankraemer/floriankraemer.github.io/_posts/How-we-educate-developers-is-flawed.markdown

 As usual, there's the caveat 'it depends'.
 Sometimes you have very specialized technology or require somebody with a very deep understanding of a framework because you highly modified or extended it.
 It might make sense to hire somebody with that level of experience.
 But realistically, the majority of your workforce is probably an average programmer.

-## What is a coder, a programmer or an engineer?
+## What Is a Coder, a Programmer, or an Engineer?

 There is also the derogative term "Code Monkey", which I don't like - but to be honest - have used it in the past, because everyone knows what problem is addressed by it: Someone who you need to give structured information, who won't be able to deliver satisfying results from a professional perspective without being provided a specification or class diagrams.
 And if you don't guide them, you'll end up very often with spaghetti code, a big ball of mud, and your maintenance costs will make you pay for what you didn't pay skilled developers for.

 I've been there, seen it, and rebuilt it.
 You want a concrete example?
 We had a customer and reviewed the project for which he paid around $120,000 if I remember correctly.
 Make your guess how many hours that are by using the cheapest offshore hourly rate for a PHP developer you can imagine from around 15 years ago.
 That project was for multiple reasons a complete disaster, and it was economically not feasible to refactor it anymore.
 We've rebuilt the whole thing within a few weeks and charged the customer a lot more.
 At the end, he had a product that was built faster, more reliable, had more features and was actually working without causing him and his customers annoyances.

-There are quiet a few topics which I think need to be addressed when educating someone to be a good, professional software developer.
+There are quite a few topics which I think need to be addressed when educating someone to be a good, professional software developer.
 Just being able to write code is not enough.
 Almost everyone in the industrial nations can write, but not everyone will be able to write poems or proper articles and essays.
 It is the same with code.
 Just because someone can write code doesn't make him or her a developer.

 Here are the points I think that are not taught at all or deep enough: